Sentrylink/cosmosd/README.md

 ```

 Each version of the chain is stored under either `genesis` or `upgrades/<name>`, which holds `bin/$DAEMON_NAME`
-along with any other needed files (maybe the cli client? maybe some dlls?). `current` is a symlink to the currently
+along with any other needed files (maybe the cli client?). `current` is a symlink to the currently
 active folder (so `current/bin/$DAEMON_NAME` is the binary)

 Note: the `<name>` after `upgrades` is the URI-encoded name of the upgrade as specified in the upgrade module plan.

 Please note that `$DAEMON_HOME/upgrade_manager` just stores the *binaries* and associated *program code*.
 The `upgrader` binary can be stored in any typical location (eg `/usr/local/bin`).
 The actual blockchain
-program will store it's data under `$GAIA_HOME` etc, which is independent of the `$DAEMON_HOME`.
+program will store it's data under `$ANATHAD_HOME` etc, which is independent of the `$DAEMON_HOME`.
 You can
-choose to export `GAIA_HOME=$DAEMON_HOME` and then end up with a configuation like the following, but this
+choose to export `ANATHAD_HOME=$DAEMON_HOME` and then end up with a configuation like the following, but this
 is left as a choice to the admin for best directory layout.

 ```
-- .gaiad
+- .anathad
   - config
   - data
   - upgrade_manager